polarweasel/blog/content/posts/bruce-mau-design-incomplete-manifesto.md

 ---
 Link: [Bruce Mau Design - Incomplete Manifesto](http://www.brucemaudesign.com/incomplete_manifesto.html)

-“Written in 1998, the Incomplete Manifesto is an articulation of statements exemplifying Bruce Mauâ€™s beliefs, strategies and motivations.
+“Written in 1998, the Incomplete Manifesto is an articulation of statements exemplifying Bruce Mau's beliefs, strategies and motivations.
 Collectively, they are how we approach every project.”